-The difference between a landscape architect and landscape designer varies from state to state.
-In California, landscape architects must have the college education and meet the licensing requirements of the state.
+The difference between a landscape architect and a landscape designer varies from state to state.
+In California, landscape architects must have a college education and meet the licensing requirements of the state.
 Landscape designers are not required to have landscape design training or even horticultural experience, although they typically do.

 Also, in California, landscape designers are not allowed to create the construction drawings that a landscape architect can produce.
 California landscape designers are limited to residential conceptual drawings.
 They are not allowed to handle the landscape installation, although they may consult with their clients about the design focus during installation.
 Landscape architects can work for both commercial and residential clients.

 A landscaper is someone who designs, installs, and/or maintains a landscape but is not necessarily degreed, licensed, or registered.